- Apply for funding to cover travel or dependent care costs. (Select users only)

 6. Does being a Submitter on a proposal or experiment automatically make me a Collaborator on the proposal or experiment?

-No, each collaborator must be explicitly added to the proposal or experiment even if they are also the submitter.
+No, each submitter must be explicitly added to the proposal or experiment if they should be collaborators.

-Yes, each proposal expires automatically three years after it is approved.
+Yes, each proposal expires automatically three years after it is submitted.
 After the expiration date, a new proposal will need to be submitted to the MagLab to continue the work.

 It should have enough detail to describe the research but be broad enough to cover experiments for three years.